- Hitodama Light

-Hellboy story "Heads" has him accidentally running across a household of Nukekubi.
+- Hellboy story "Heads" has him accidentally running across a household of Nukekubi.
 Needless to say, he hits them and pokes fun at them.

-The OVA Hellboy Animated: Sword of Storms includes a scene that's an almost word-for-word adaptation of "Heads".
+- The OVA Hellboy Animated: Sword of Storms includes a scene that's an almost word-for-word adaptation of "Heads".
 In another scene, Hellboy encounters female Rokurokubi.

-Rokurokubi are a HUGE part of Hell Teacher Nube, as the Genre Blind Miki insists on trying out techniques for astral projection and, instead, ends up turning herself into a rokurokubi.
-She's unable to control this state at first, and honestly believes that Nube, as the resident exorcist, will kill her because she's become a youkai, but he simply shows her how to control this new side of herself and the ability to extend her neck (sometimes across town) becomes another aspect of her personality... one that she uses incessantly to play pranks, annoy others, and, in at least one occasion, save the lives of herself and her friends.
+- Rokurokubi are a HUGE part of Hell Teacher Nube, as the Genre Blind Miki insists on trying out techniques for astral projection and, instead, ends up turning herself into a rokurokubi.
+She's unable to control this state at first, and honestly believes that Nube, as the resident exorcist, will kill her because she's become a youkai, but he simply shows her how to control this new side of herself and the ability to extend her neck (sometimes across town) becomes another aspect of her personality... one that she uses incessantly to play pranks, annoy others, and, on at least one occasion, save the lives of herself and her friends.

-The Fighting Fantasy gamebook Sword of the Samurai had the protagonist visit an entire village of nukekubi, though the book mistakenly referred to them as rokorokubi.
+- The Fighting Fantasy gamebook Sword of the Samurai had the protagonist visit an entire village of nukekubi, though the book mistakenly referred to them as rokorokubi.

-In the Punky Brewster episode "The Perils of Punky," Cheri is taken by the Spirit and turned into either a rokorokubi or a nukekubi (you cannot really tell),
+- In the Punky Brewster episode "The Perils of Punky," Cheri is taken by the Spirit and turned into either a rokorokubi or a nukekubi (you cannot really tell),

-Sekibanki of Touhou is officially called a Rokurokubi, but has flying head related abilities closer to a Nukekubi.
+- Sekibanki of Touhou is officially called a Rokurokubi, but has flying head related abilities closer to a Nukekubi.
 However, her one spell card that directly references the Rokurokubi gives her flying head a stretchy neck.